-Some symptoms of rheumatoid arthritis (RA) are the direct result of damage to the joints, while others are due to the widespread effects of an overactive immune system.
+According to Mayo Clinic, the most common symptoms of RA are directly related to joint damage.
+Additional symptoms are due to the widespread effects of an overactive immune system.

 Fever and Fatigue

-In more advanced RA, hard, flesh-colored lumps that may appear under the skin of the arms, hands, and elbows.
-They can range from pea-size to walnut-size, and can be movable or firmly connected to tendons under the skin.
+According to Mayo Clinic, rheumatoid nodules are hard, flesh-colored lumps that may appear under the skin of the arms.
+They can range from pea-size to walnut-size.
+They may be either movable or firmly connected to tendons under the skin.
 Rheumatoid nodules are a symptom of advanced RA.

 Dry Mouth and Eyes

-Rheumatoid arthritis is often associated with Sjögren's syndrome, a condition in which the immune system attacks the salivary glands and tear ducts.
-This can cause a dry or gritty sensation in the eyes, mouth, and throat; cracked or peeling lips; and difficulty talking or swallowing.
+Rheumatoid arthritis is often associated with Sjögren's syndrome.
+This is a condition where the immune system attacks the salivary glands and tear ducts.
+This can cause: